 A variety of resources are kept in class, the Resource Classroom and in the hall.
-For a complete list, please see RE co-ordinator.

 Policy Monitoring and Review

 This policy is monitored by the Collective Worship Co-ordinator and is evaluated and reviewed by the whole school staff and governors every two years.
 The Foundation Governors, in particular, will play a most important role.